8bitkick/BBCMicroBot/docs/user guide.md

 ### BBC BASIC byte tokens

 Every BBC BASIC keyword is represented in memory as a single byte.
 For example `PRINT` is represented as byte value 0xF1 which is `ñ`.
-With the [Owlet Editor](https://bbcmic.ro) you can easily reduce program size using byte tokens by pressing the `Shrink` button - this can save a lot of characters in a tweet.

-There is a [full list of byte tokens](http://www.benryves.com/bin/bbcbasic/manual/Appendix_Tokeniser.htm) for reference.
+We can use these byte tokens directly in tweets to save characters.
+The [Owlet Editor](https://bbcmic.ro) lets you automatically do this quickly and easily with the `Shrink` button.

 Note that some values must be ORed with 0x100 in order to map to a valid Unicode charcter that can be used in the edtior or in a tweet.
 This is also done automatically in Owlet, and the BBC Micro emulator ANDs all character codepoints with 0xFF to return them to single byte values.

+There is a [full list of byte tokens](http://www.benryves.com/bin/bbcbasic/manual/Appendix_Tokeniser.htm) for reference.

 ### Abbreviations